machinekoder/pickit-docs/docs/robot-integrations/ros/index.rst

 Single pose calibration
 ~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Go to the web interface and setup the calibration for :ref:`single pose <calibration-single-pose>` .
+Go to the web interface and setup the calibration for :ref:`single pose <single-pose-calibration>` .
 #.
 Publish the string command ``e_calibration_requested`` on the ``/pickit/external_cmds`` topic.
 #.
 Save the calibration in the setup file (through web interface or ``/save_setup`` service).

 Multi poses calibration
 ~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Go to the web interface and setup the calibration for :ref:`multi poses <calibration-multi-poses>` .
+Go to the web interface and setup the calibration for :ref:`multi poses <multi-poses-calibration>` .
 #.
 Move your robot to at least 5 different poses and for every pose publish the string command ``e_calibration_requested`` on the ``/pickit/external_cmds`` topic.
 Make sure to wait a couple of seconds (~10s) before moving to the next pose.
 Alternatively you can listen to the ``/pickit/status_calib`` topic to get notified when Pickit has processed the new calibration pose.
 #.
 Publish the string command ``e_do_calculate_calibration`` on the ``/pickit/external_cmds`` topic.
 #.
 Save the calibration in the setup file (through web interface or ``/save_setup`` service).